global-asp/asp-source/en/0015_together-were-strong.md

 Shishi, to groom her with a hard bristled brush.
 When she stroked its glossy coat, Albertina whispered,
-“You are the most beautiful
+"You are the most beautiful
 creature.
-Thank you for letting me ride on your back.”
+Thank you for letting me ride on your back."

 Her father, Bonilizwe, came home from the mines at Christmas.
 Ntsiki pulled herself up onto Shishi's broad back.
 She rode out to